 We can take a look at a quick example.
 Let’s see the overall report card grades by subject for one particular grade 7 student, Sally.

 Of course, the root cause of the effect (that Sally moved), was unable to be determined via data.
-However, her attendance and assessment information was able to be used to point her teacher in the right direction as to what it really was.
-Of course, this was a simple example, but one that showed how data was able to serve as guidance into what was truly going on.
+However, her attendance and assessment information were able to be used to point her teacher in the right direction as to what it really was.
+This was a simple example, but one that showed how data was able to serve as guidance into what was truly going on.
 And the great part?
 Nearly every school has grading and attendance information in one form or another.

 With great information comes great insights

-With online tools such as Chalk (come on, I have to plug the company I work for at least once) becoming more and more popular, the amount of information that teachers and administrators have at their disposal also significantly increases.
-Here at Chalk, we provide educators and administrators the tools to enhance all sections of the teaching feedback loop, from curriculum and content creation, to lesson planning and delivery, to student assessment and grading.
+With online tools such as Chalk becoming more and more popular, the amount of information that teachers and administrators have at their disposal also significantly increases.
+Here at Chalk, we provide educators and administrators with the tools to enhance all sections of the teaching feedback loop, from curriculum and content creation to lesson planning and delivery to student assessment and grading.
 See figure below.

 Since we can tie all the information together at every stage, we can identify and answer not only WHAT areas to focus on for student success, but also WHY.
 We can answer the question ‘Is the student performing extraordinarily in certain areas, the teacher in their delivery of content, or is there something fundamentally differentiating with the curriculum content itself?’

 Furthermore, we can use the curriculum, lesson, assessment, and attendance information to identify those students who may need a little nudge in the right direction.
-I know that many schools and districts have their methods of identifying students who may be ‘at-risk’ (and I write this next section cautiously because it’s a sensitive subject), but we can’t identify everyone through subjective methods alone.
+Many schools and districts have their methods of identifying students who may be ‘at-risk’, but we can’t identify everyone through subjective methods alone.
 There are numerous teachers that I’ve personally spoken with who are very concerned that students may fall through the cracks, simply because there’s not enough attention or resources to help identify them.

-But with data – including attendance, and summative and formative assessments – we can create models to assist in determining those who may need that extra little bit of help.
-By no means do I suggest that student models will be 100% accurate (especially not for teenagers =) ), but they will be able to surface those who may not necessarily have received the attention before.
+But with data – including attendance, and summative and formative assessments – we can create models to assist in determining those who may need that extra little bit of help, so we can improve student success.
+Student models will not be 100% accurate, but they will be able to surface those who may not necessarily have received the attention before.
 Again, this piece of information will simply serve as guidance so that those who can make the difference, the educator, can make the most informed decision.

 Again, that’s all well and good, and we’re starting on the right path, but what more do we have to do to get there?
-Well, I hinted at this earlier in the post (ok, it was more than a hint), but we, as an industry, need to understand what can be done with the information that can be obtained, and begin the process of obtaining it.
+Well, we hinted at this earlier in the post, but we, as an industry, need to understand what can be done with the information that can be obtained, and begin the process of obtaining it.
 This means saving more data for generating insights not only for the present but also for the future.
 This means moving into a more digital space where this information can be generated and processed in an ongoing, automated fashion.
-No more generating one-off Powerpoint reports that people will forget about after its original presentation.
+No more generating one-off PowerPoint reports that people will forget about after its original presentation.
 Only after the data is available can we use it to make an impact.
+With it, we can:

-Yes, I know this sounds like it’s a bit down the road, and no, I don’t know the exact steps on how to get there, but I do know the first steps.
+This may sound like it’s a bit down the road and we don’t necessarily know the exact steps on how to get there, but we do know the first steps.
 Let’s discard our hesitation and truly embrace what data can do for our educators and students.
 Let’s create a system where data can be used to drive decisions, both large and small, inside and outside the classroom.